 Domestic travel, airline hubs the latest hit as coronavirus curbs tighten

-Airlines canceled more flights on Monday as Australia and New Zealand warned against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers, in the coronavirus battle.
+Airlines cancelled more flights on Monday as Australia and New Zealand warned against non-essential domestic travel, the United Arab Emirates (UAE) halted flights for two weeks and Singapore and Taiwan banned foreign transit passengers in the coronavirus battle.

 Singapore Airlines Ltd had been planning to halve its international capacity before the Asian city-state banned entry or transit by short-term visitors on Sunday.
 It stepped that up to a cut of 96% through at least the end of April, responding to what the carrier on Monday called the greatest challenge it has faced in its existence.